Garbayus/apk-extractor/SECURITY.md

-Proje başka yerlerde kopyalanmış değiştirimiş indirmeyin sadece github üzerinden indirin Resmi sürüm burdan dağıtılacaktır kopyalayan veya kendi  apk sunanları şikayet edin
+Proje başka yerlerde kopyalanmış değiştirimiş indirmeyin sadece github üzerinden indirin Resmi sürüm burdan dağıtılacaktır kopyalayan veya kendi  apk sunanları şikayet edin virüs ile uğraşmayın

 Do not download modified versions of the project that have been copied from other sources; download it from GitHub.
-The official version will be distributed here   Report those who copy or offer APKs like theirs
+The official version will be distributed here   Report those who copy or offer APKs like theirs Don't mess with the virus